rlivings39/learning-ai/coursera-ai-courses/advanced-learning-algorithms/README.md

 Given this, a question is to determine what the general learning algorithm used by the brain is and to see if we can emulate that in computers.

+## Advice on how to build machine learning models

+### Evaluating a model's performance

+Evaluate the performance of your model by splitting your training set into 2 parts, say 70% as training data and 30% as a test set or use 80/20.

+For regression

+Do your usual fit.
+Then compute a test error, similar to the cost function used in fitting, say the mean squared error, without a regularization term.
+That will give yo ua sense for how well the model is doing.

+You can also compute the training error by checking the error on the training examples.
+This should be very close to 0 because that's what you trained on.

+For classification, you can also simply compute what fraction of the test/training sets have been misclassified.

+### Automatically choosing a good model